Copyediting 2: Headway

 CE2 is an assessed course.
 Two upgrade points are awarded for completing the course, and a further three for passing the final assignment.
 Achieving a pass indicates that you are ready, should you want to, to move on to the more advanced CE3: Progress.

 What you should know after the course

 After taking this course you should be confident in your knowledge of how to deal with more complex material that is routinely encountered in the copyediting world – or should know where to look if something unusual crops up.
 As a result of your tutor’s marks and comments, you should also know exactly where you need to work hardest to improve.

 I now feel far more confident in my abilities to copyedit a range of materials.
 Having feedback and support from an experienced professional has been invaluable.SB

 I found it much more challenging than I had expected, but I have gained a lot of confidence and learned so much.
 The advice and support of my tutor has also been invaluable.JC

-The course has been very useful in understanding that copyediting is not just about technically correctly the text, but it is equally important to understand what the author is trying to convey.SW
+The course has been very useful in understanding that copyediting is not just about technically correcting the text, but it is equally important to understand what the author is trying to convey.SW